 Your Firefox account is where it all lives

 Built-in password security features are available in Firefox for everyone who uses it.
 A free Firefox account gives you even more.
 Add a Monitor subscription to get ongoing data breach alerts.
 Plus gain the power to sync your logins (plus bookmarks, tabs and history) across devices wherever you’re signed into your account.
-It’s all protected behind your master Firefox account password, so make sure that’s just as strong and unique as the others.
+It’s all protected behind your primary Firefox account password, so make sure that’s just as strong and unique as the others.

 We do the hard work to protect your security while standing up for your privacy